 Measure your chair to find the perfect board to use as a shelf.

 How to Attach a Shelf to the Ladderback Chair

-Clamp the board to assure a good fit.
+- Clamp the board to ensure a good fit.

-I cut some 45° angled pieces off the end of a 1×3 to help brace the shelf.
+To help support the shelf, I cut some 45° angled pieces off the end of a 1x3.

 It makes me smile!
 I have been wanting to make one of these for years!

 Not shown, D rings were added to the back of the chair to mount it on the wall.